 Last week I headed on the early morning train from Harrogate to Manchester to spend the day wandering around and seeing what I could get up to.
 Having moved up North 3 years ago, I have been to Manchester more times in recent years than I have ever done in my previous life, but when it's only a 2 hour train ride away, it really is convenient.
 But if you were looking to perhaps stay over (which I normally do), then perhaps serviced apartments Manchester may be the way to go?

-By the same token, I kind of have my know my way around and have a few favoured spots which were definitely on my list to visit this time around.
+By the same token, I kind of know my way around and have a few favoured spots which were definitely on my list to visit this time around.
 I also did a bit of research about where was good to visit that I hadn't yet so that I was doing new things too - it's such a big city that there's always something on and new places to visit each time you go!

 A few of the places on my list included: